Diana Richardson: 2021–present

 In January 2022, Brooklyn Borough President Antonio Reynoso selected Richardson to be the deputy borough president.

 On October 17, 2022, Richardson was fired by Reynoso for creating a toxic work environment, following a string of staff and constituent complaints about her behavior while she was working at Brooklyn Borough Hall.
 She had reportedly berated and cursed staff, had to be pulled away from a fight with a Crown Heights anti-violence program director before it became violent, set off smoke alarms in her Borough Hall office, refused to use email, and ignored COVID-19 precautions.

 Personal life

-In November 2022, City & State NY reported that Richardson became engaged to New York State Senator Zellnor Myrie.
+In November 2022, City & State NY reported that Richardson was engaged to New York State Senator Zellnor Myrie.
 In February 2024, Myrie announced they had married, though he did not disclose the wedding date.